Jumanji: Open World

-An untitled Jumanji: The Next Level sequel is an upcoming American adventure comedy film directed by Jake Kasdan, who co-wrote the script with Jeff Pinkner and Scott Rosenberg.
-It is intended to be the sequel to Jumanji: The Next Level (2019), as well as the fifth and final installment in the Jumanji film series.
-Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Nick Jonas, Awkwafina, Alex Wolff, Morgan Turner, Ser'Darius Blain, Madison Iseman, Danny DeVito, Rhys Darby, Bebe Neuwirth, and Lamorne Morris reprise their roles from the previous film, alongside Brittany O'Grady, Burn Gorman, and Dan Hildebrand.
+Jumanji: Open World is an upcoming American action-adventure film co-produced and directed by Jake Kasdan, who co-wrote it with Jeff Pinkner and Scott Rosenberg.
+It is the fifth and final installment in the Jumanji film series and the sequel to Jumanji: The Next Level (2019).
+Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Alex Wolff, Madison Iseman, Morgan Turner, Ser'Darius Blain, Rhys Darby, Nick Jonas, Awkwafina and Danny DeVito reprise their roles from the previous films.

-The untitled sequel is scheduled to be released in the United States on December 11, 2026.
+The film is scheduled to be released in the United States on December 25, 2026.

+Premise

+Spencer, Fridge, Bethany and Martha have dealt with the perilous obstacles of Jumanji before, but this time Jumanji is out of the console, while Bravestone, Shelly, Mouse, and Ruby, are roaming around in demo mode.